DIA Human Intelligence

 liaison officers and field collection officers.

-DIA relies on these officers to manage, guide, and oversee HUMINT collection operations conducted by overt and clandestine HUMINT collectors inside or outside of the continental U.S. They do this by generating the collection platforms’ operating directives, focusing collection efforts, and enabling collectors’ responsiveness to DoD and national security information requirements.
-These officers also ensure the production of quality reporting and collaborate across the intelligence community to increase their target knowledge to effectively focus and oversee HUMINT collection operations.
-Specific roles in this specialty include operations support officer, collection management officer, and HUMINT targeting officer.
+DIA relies on these Officers to manage, guide, and oversee HUMINT operations conducted by overt and clandestine HUMINT Officers.
+They do this by generating the collection platforms’ operating directives, focusing collection efforts, and enabling collectors’ responsiveness to DoD and national security information requirements.
+These Officers also ensure the production of quality reporting and collaborate across the intelligence community to increase their target knowledge to effectively focus and oversee HUMINT Operations.
+Specific roles in this specialty include Operations Support Officer, Collection Management Officer, and HUMINT Targeting Officer.

 Candidates for positions in the Human Intelligence Carreer Field at DIA will take part in a comprehensive vetting process to ensure we are the right fit for your interests, work ethic, and abilities.
 First, your application will be considered by a team of HUMINT Officers across the agency.
 If your resume is selected, then you will be invited to take a writing test and to interview with a diverse panel of hiring managers.
 After this point, you will begin the security clearance process and enter into our hiring pool.
 Based on your preferences and the needs of the Agency, new hires will receive position offers from DIA intelligence centers or combatant commands.

 View the latest position vacancy announcements here.